 Dealing with trouble tickets for site outages from unhappy clients is time-consuming and exhausting.
 All of your websites going down at the very same time is an unnecessary risk that’s easily preventable.

 Spreading your sites across 2 CPU 4GB RAM servers is generally the sweet spot.

-The 7-10 sites per GB of RAM rule is mainly for the 90% or more of WordPress websites that are functionally static brochure sites that get fewer than 1000 visitors per day.
+The 7-10 sites per GB of RAM rule is mainly for the 90% or more WordPress websites that are functionally static brochure sites that get fewer than 1000 visitors daily.

 Don’t put all your eggs in one basket.
 This is our official recommendation.